mcelotto/estimate_synWeigths_from_DFC/README.md

-GitHub repository associated to the paper: M. Celotto, S. Lemke, and S. Panzeri 'Inferring the Temporal Evolution of Synaptic Weights from Dynamic Functional Connectivity' Brain Informatics, 2022.
+GitHub repository associated to the paper: M. Celotto, S. Lemke, and S. Panzeri ["Inferring the Temporal Evolution of Synaptic Weights from Dynamic Functional Connectivity"](https://braininformatics.springeropen.com/articles/10.1186/s40708-022-00178-0).
+Brain Informatics, 2022.

 In this work, we estimated the performance of different functional connectivity matrices in recovering the fixed and dynamic connectivity properties of the Izhikevich recurrent spiking-neural network model.